W = ABT → singular posterior geometrytheory-backed scalable uncertainty

 Posterior object

-Post-hoc perturbations
+Post-hoc noise

 Low-rank covariance

-full W means
+Full W means

 Bayesian LoRA

-adapter uncertainty
+Pretrained adapter

-SBNN
+SBNN (ours)

-from scratch
+From scratch

 The Move